 It is essential to understand the difference between cannabis and industrial hemp.
 Understanding the distinction between the two was vital in pushing the legalization of Arizona hemp farming.
 In a nutshell, industrial hemp is a subtype of the marijuana plant with extremely low-THC content and a high-CBD content.
 Over the years, recreational and medical cannabis was bred to maximize THC levels.
 Industrial hemp must contain less than 0.3 percent THC to be legally considered hemp.
 Unlike recreational and medical marijuana, industrial hemp does not provide consumers with any “high” effect commonly associated with the THC found in cannabis.
-Consumers adore industrial hemp for its ability to provide the medical benefits of cannabis without any of its adverse effects.

 Industrial hemp and CBD products together have many states understand the economic potential of legalization and regulation.
 Any CBD product sold online and in retail stores throughout the nation, comes from industrial hemp.
 While CBD has been a driving force in moving the legalization of hemp forward, it is not the only booming market that will come from industrial hemp.
 Many forget our nation used to produce hemp on an agricultural level for quite some time.
 Due to the Reefer Madness era, our country took a break from producing hemp.
 Nowadays, there are a variety of states with established industrial hemp programs.
 Arizona is on a mission to create a complaint, regulated, and quality-driven hemp pilot program.